Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

      Settings for calculating ground shadows from buildings with 30 minute interval on June 21, 2020.

-When calulations are finished, a new layer has appeared in your QGIS project (**shadow_fraction_on_20200621**).
+When calculations are finished, a new layer has appeared in your QGIS project (**shadow_fraction_on_20200621**).
 This layer shows the fraction (0 to 1) of sunshine for all pixels in the raster.
 This layer is presented with a transparancy (*Global Opacity*) of 50%.
 You can change that under the *Transparency*-tab for the layer.

 - Change the *Global Opacity* to 100% for easier comparison later on.
 - Rename **shadow_fraction_on_20200621** to **shadow_fraction_on_20200621_buildings** by right-click on the layer in the *Layers*-panel and choose *Rename Layer*.